dnlstruble-png/Bearings-to-Bits/04 Beginning the ICS Threat Intelligence Practice.md

 As part of laying a foundation, I set up RSS feeds.
 They will help in the long term.
 However, the incident I chose did not come from them.
 I began with a search.
 I looked specifically for ransomware activity affecting industrial operations and kept seeing the name LockBit appear.
 That began the rabbit hole.

-A few articles later, I realized that the most serious problems did not come from tampering with PLC logic.
-They came from attacks that took away operational visibility.
+A few articles later, I realized that the operational risk did not come from tampering with PLC logic, but from losing visibility into system behavior.
 At that point, I went directly to MITRE ATT&CK for ICS.
 I did not start with a framework.
-I started with a question, followed by a hunch.
-I skimmed through the techniques and found that, although not the technique was not listed, MITRE ATT&CK for ICS — T0828 (Loss of View) can occur when ransomware encrypts operator visibility systems via other availible techniques.
+I started with a question, then a hunch.
+I skimmed through the techniques and found that, although the technique itself is not attributed to LockBit, MITRE ATT&CK for ICS — T0828 (Loss of View) can occur when ransomware encrypts operator visibility systems through other techniques.

 I did not need MITRE to tell me why Loss of View is dangerous.
 I already know what it means to lose sight of a process.
 I have lived inside that world.